 We depend on the efforts, relationships and reputations of our senior management team and other key personnel, in order to successfully manage our business.
 We believe that success in our business will continue to be based upon the strength of our intellectual capital.
-The loss of the services of any member of our senior management team or of other key personnel could have a material adverse effect on our results of operations, financial condition or business.
+On October 3, 2019, Jud Bergman, our Chairman and Chief Executive Officer, died in an automobile accident.
+Bill Crager, President and the Chief Executive of Envestnet Wealth Solutions, was named Interim Chief Executive Officer.
+While the loss of our Chairman and Chief Executive Officer has not resulted in a material impact on our business, the loss of the service of any other members of our senior management team could have a material adverse effect on our results of operations, financial condition or business.